◀ Back

 Proxy voting by proposal category

-During the quarter there were 72 resolutions from 15 companies to vote on.
-On behalf of clients, we voted against three resolutions.
+During the quarter there were 342 resolutions from 38 companies to vote on.
+On behalf of clients, we voted against nine resolutions.

 Source for company information: Stewart Investors investment team and company data.
 This stock information does not constitute any offer or inducement to enter into any investment activity.
 Portfolio data shown is from representative strategy accounts of the strategy shown above.
 Proxy voting chart numbers may not add to 100 due to rounding.
 SHP means: Shareholder Proposal.